If You’re an Entrepreneur At Heart, You Need to Take the Leap and Work for Yourself

-The idea of working for other people else always seemed ridiculous to me; repulsive, even.
-I just knew it was the worst idea in the world.
-So when I worked the normal jobs I was expected to, I was never really there.
-I couldn’t get into something that I had a fundamental abhorrence for, let alone excel.
-I didn’t know how to work for myself.
+The idea of working for other people always seemed stupid to me.
+So when I worked the normal jobs I was expected to, I was never really there: I couldn’t get into something that I hated, let alone excel.
+I didn’t know that working for myself was an option yet.

-Yeah, it sucked that I didn’t have money; but worse was the toll it took on my confidence.
+It sucked that I didn’t have money, but worse was the toll it took on my confidence.
 Each time my square-peg self tried to fit into a round hole, I identified more and more as a failure.
-That’s not exactly the attitude you need if you were born to be an entrepreneur like I was (and maybe like you are).
+That’s not exactly the attitude you need if you were born to be a solo entrepreneur like I was–and maybe like you are, too.

-That’s when becoming an entrepreneur became my only path.
+That’s when becoming a solo entrepreneur became my only path.

 From that rock bottom I had to build my confidence, tear down my old limiting dialogue (which was a herculean effort in itself) and relearn how to be me.
 That process took two years, and luckily I had my parents to support me, or I would have been homeless.
-But all the while I was orienting myself day by day to become what I always knew I could be: a difference maker.
-And I decided to do that through writing.
+But all the while I was orienting myself day by day to become disciplined and consistent enough to thrive as a solo entrepreneur.

 Two years into my self-improvement journey, after eliminating my low-value habits and sticking with awesome things like planning and journaling, I was fully supporting myself by writing what I wanted to write, on my own time, for myself, and making my work appealing to big markets.
-It was a dream, finally being a functioning member of society.
-But more than that, I was finally doing it on my own terms.
-That’s what made the experience magic and the impossible-seeming efforts of being a solopreneur worth it.
+It was a dream to finally be a functioning member of society.
+But more than that, I was doing it on my own terms.–That’s what made the experience so magical, and the impossible-seeming efforts of being a solopreneur worth it.

-Then I made even more money coaching others who read my articles how to rapidly and massively change their life, and how to break into their own work, too.
-Those entrepreneurial spirits make up about 10 percent of the population, I’ve found.
-And it’s funny…because when I started out, they all made 5-10 times more money than I did.
+The funny thing is that when I started out, all my clients made 5-10 times more money than I did.
 But they didn’t care.
-They actually conceded that I was much farther along because I was doing what I wanted, when I wanted, irrespective of the desires of others, helping the people I felt called to help, and making money working for myself.
+They actually conceded that I was much farther along because I was doing what I wanted, when I wanted, helping the people I felt called to help, and making money working for myself.
 I had purpose and passion where they didn’t.
 And I had tons of free time to do all the stuff I loved.

 When will you follow your calling and work for yourself?

-So now I’m asking you, how much more can you take?
+How much more can you take?
 How much longer will you follow orders of people who don’t care about you or your family or your ambitions?
-How much longer will you say to yourself, “Working for others is the dumbest idea in the history of the universe,” only to put in half-assed efforts, earn half-assed results and feel less than half-ass of a human being?
+How much longer will you think that working for others is the dumbest idea in the history of the universe, only to put in half-assed efforts, earn half-assed results and feel less than half-ass of a human being?

-I’m talking to the natural born entrepreneurs who when given the choice, would literally rather cut our own hand off with a dull spoon à la Aron Ralston (you know, the guy who the film 127 Hours was based on–and it wasn’t actually a spoon; it was a very dull knife) than be forced to work for anyone but ourselves for the rest of our lives.
-We are talented and inspired individuals who either “succeeded” but felt empty because we didn’t succeed at being ourselves, or we were ignominious, barely-functional-to-non-functional disasters like I was.
+I’m talking to the natural born entrepreneurs who when given the choice would rather cut their own hands off with a dull spoon à la Aron Ralston (you know, the guy who the film 127 Hours was based on–and it wasn’t actually a spoon; it was a very dull knife) than be forced to work for anyone but their own selves.
+I’m talking to the talented and inspired individuals who either “succeeded” but felt empty because we didn’t succeed at being ourselves, or we were ignominious, non-functional disasters like I was.

-We can choose to be ourselves and be happy, taking the obvious risks of failure, but having faith in our destiny and our ability to succeed–which takes a lifelong commitment to self improvement.
-Or you can choose to be a walking existential crisis and to continue obeying orders from people who don’t give a s#!% about us, then die knowing that we never actually lived.
+You can choose to be yourself and be happy, taking the obvious risks of failure, but having faith in your ability to succeed–which takes a lifelong commitment to self improvement.
+Or you can choose to be a walking existential crisis and to continue obeying orders from people who don’t give a s#!% about you, and die knowing that you never actually lived.